khalil5754/khalil5754.github.io/_posts/2022-09-29-your-new-blog-post.md

 The epie function then returns the result, to 1 decimal place.

-ax.pie() also calls upon that previously mentioned explode variable (told you), as well as the colours.
-There are many arguments ax.pie() can take, so I'd encourage you to look into the documentation.
+The comman ax.pie() also calls upon that previously mentioned explode variable (told you), as well as the colours.
+There are many arguments ax.pie() can take, so I'd encourage you to look into the documentation and see the vast breadth of things you can do with it.
-Using "fig, ax" is, as I'm sure if you're reading this you know, used to build the base of a content-less pyplot.
+Using "fig, ax" is, as I'm sure if you're reading this you already know, used to build the base of a content-less pyplot.

 Now that the mathematically heavy part is over (yes it's over) you can breathe a sigh of relief because you're almost done.